-Time Period Region MPI T H T (Incidence) A_T (Intensity) H T ^D (Destitute)
+Time Period Region $\mathrm{MPI}{\mathrm{T}}$ H T (Incidence) A_T (Intensity) H T ^D (Destitute) No data available

-No data l.

-110 646

-Global Multidimensional Poverty Index 2015
+Global Multidimensional Poverty Index 2016

-Covering 101 countries and sub-national regions of 77 countries
+Covering more than 100 countries and sub-national regions of more than 70 countries

-The Global Multidimensional Poverty Index (MPI for short) is an international measure of acute poverty covering 101 developing countries.
+The Global Multidimensional Poverty Index (MPI for short) is an international measure of acute poverty covering more than 100 developing countries.
 The MPI complements income-based poverty measures by reflecting the multiple deprivations that people face at the same time.
 The MPI identifies deprivations across health, education and living standards, and shows the number of people who are multidimensionally poor and the deprivations that they face at the household level.
 It uses ten indicators across three dimensions, as the diagram below shows.